Pointer31/tw_plus/README.md

 shutdown message
 slash chat commands edited/added, including /me, /w, and /help
 Spectator stays spectator after map change
-very bad anti-adbot by checking if a client send discord invites in their first messages

 **Included Maps**
 included extra maps to show the new features: